 - It helps when you're out and about.
 Not sure if you're out of tissues or toilet paper or baking soda?
 Check your list.

-- It will keep you from buying duplicates of products you don't need
+- It will keep you from buying duplicates of products you don't need.

 - It will help you communicate with other members of your household on what is needed.

 Organizing a weekly shopping list is a task that should be kept fairly simple.
-I like to keep a running list and by category.
-You could also organize your weekly shopping list by store (grocery, high-end market, bulk store, drugstore) but I like to organize by type of product.
+I like to keep a running list by category.
+You could also organize your weekly shopping list by store (grocery, high-end market, bulk store, drugstore).
 Whatever works for you, do it.
 The following lists include items by product as a general template or guide to get you started.

-I divide mine into the following categories based on the set up of the two groceries stores I regularly shop in (Stop and Shop and Whole Foods).
+I divide mine into the following categories based on the setup of the two groceries stores I regularly shop in (Stop and Shop and Whole Foods).

 Bathroom Supplies & Toiletries

 While I am not a fan of buying in bulk, I do suggest you have an extra tube of toothpaste and bottle of shampoo on hand for emergencies.

-___ Hand Soap
+- Hand Soap

 - Shower gel

-___ Facial moisturizer
+- Facial moisturizer

-___ Body moisturizer
+- Body moisturizer

-___ Shaving Cream
+- Shaving Cream

 Buying in bulk is more acceptable here because you can store much of this in a basement of attic storage space.
 Just make sure they are labeled and that anything sensitive to climate (like laundry detergent) is kept at a normal room temperature.
 Again, I recommend the Amazon Subscribe and Save service for large items like bulk toilet paper and paper towels because why lug them home form the store when you could just have them delivered straight to your door.

-___ Toilet paper
+- Toilet paper

-___ Paper towels
+- Paper towels

-___ Cleaning supplies
+- Cleaning supplies

-___ Laundry detergent
+- Laundry detergent

 Things like staples, envelopes, glue and pencils.
 These are the items you probably don't think to buy often but when you need them, you really, really need them.

-___ Printer paper
+- Printer paper